dragonfly-science/dragonfly-website/content/work/2014-10-01-warp-strike.md

-“The statistical models demonstrated that streamer lines behind the vessel were the best way to keep the birds away from the warps”, continues Edward.
+“The statistical models demonstrated that streamer lines behind the vessel were the best way to keep the birds away from the warps,” continues Edward.

 “We were able to show that there was a 90% reduction in bird strikes when streamer lines were used.
 The analysis clearly showed that streamer lines were